Armed Forces of South Ossetia

 The Armed Forces of South Ossetia is the military of the partially recognised state of South Ossetia.
-The force consists of 16,000 soldiers: 2,500 officers and active-duty soldiers and 13,500 reservists.
 It includes an Army and an Air Corps.

 The South Ossetian Army was formed in 1992, and is the primary defense force in the breakaway republic of South Ossetia, largely considered to be within internationally recognized Georgian territory.

 According to the 2017 agreement with Russia, parts of the South Ossetian forces were integrated with Russia's 4th Guards Military Base stationed in the territory, while the size of the entity's remaining military is to be agreed with the Russian authorities.

 History

 The Ossetian Republican Guard (Республиканская гвардия Осетии) was organized on 15 November 1991 to participate in the defence of the national capital of Tskhinvali.
 Just a week later, Georgian President Zviad Gamsakhurdia ordered over 10,000 soldiers to the republic.
 When it was created, it was mostly a loosely organized group of guerillas.
 It was a participant in the 1991–1992 South Ossetia War, providing 2,400 guardsmen to fight against forces from the National Guard of Georgia.
 On 17 November 1992, the Supreme Soviet of South Ossetia approved the formation the Ministry of Defence to lead the military.
 The first combat units of the national armed forces were formed in February 1993.
 The first units in the MoD was the Military Intelligence Unit and the Artillery Division.